How Digital Transformation Drives Better Customer Experience

 As part of a single journey, customers might interact with your company’s representatives via more than one channel, and they expect consistent performance.
 There is a need for businesses to evolve their customer service models to accommodate this ever-changing landscape.
 Omnichannel customer support blends both digital and traditional channels, enabling customers to switch between channels without the need to repeat information or restart processes they did not get a chance to complete.
 A strong omnichannel approach also caters well to the different communication preferences of customers.

-In fact, Aberdeen Group Inc. claims that companies with the strongest omnichannel customer engagement strategies retain an average of 89% of their customers, as compared to 33% for companies with weak omnichannel strategies.
+Aberdeen Group Inc. claims that companies with the strongest omnichannel customer engagement strategies retain an average of 89% of their customers, as compared to 33% for companies with weak omnichannel strategies.